paulocilasjr/training-material/topics/statistics/tutorials/image_learner/tutorial.md

 > <comment-title>Background</comment-title>
 >
-> The [HAM10000 dataset](https://zenodo.org/records/17114688) contains 10,015 dermoscopic images collected from multiple sources and standardized for visual contrast and color.
-The dataset includes metadata with patient age, sex, lesion site, and diagnostic type for each image.
->
-> The dataset covers seven types of pigmented skin lesions:
+> The [HAM10000 dataset](https://zenodo.org/records/17114688) is a preprocessed subset of the original HAM10000 collection, following the methodology described by {% cite Shetty2022 %}.
+The dataset covers seven types of pigmented skin lesions:
 > 1. Melanoma (mel)
 > 2. Melanocytic nevus (nv)
 > 3. Basal cell carcinoma (bcc)